TEEBAMM55/LITA.CLASS-DOCUMENTATION/README.md

 - what is the overall sales trend
 - which product are top sellers
 - what are the product on peak sales?
+### DATA ANALYSIS
+Data Analysis include some basic lines of code or queries or even some of the DAX function used during your analysis

+  !!!SQL

+  Select wildcard from Table 1

+  where count = TRUE